AppleMark

 Film making: New York Film Academy

-As a theatre director my work is distinctly minimalist, achieving powerful theatricality with the sparest of means.
-"Compelling", "restrained but eloquent", "utterly clear and focused", "incredibly pure", "incredibly strong" are some of the reviewers' comments on my recent productions.
-I thrive on the spatial constraints of theatre, which compel inventiveness; equally, I relish the visual and temporal freedom in film storytelling.
+As a theatre director my work is distinctly minimalist achieving powerful strikingly visual theatricality with the sparest of means.
+"Compelling", "restrained but eloquent", "utterly clear and focused", "incredibly pure", "incredibly strong" are some of the comments by reviewers on my recent productions.
+I thrive on the spatial constraints of theatre, which compel inventiveness; equally I relish the visual and temporal freedom in film storytelling.

 WORK IN PROGRESS